wmde/wikibase-release-pipeline/tools/docs/README.md

 ## Versioning and releases

 The containerized application is released independently as the [`wikibase/wbs-tools` image](../../docs/images/wbs-tools/README.md), using `wbs-tools@X.Y.Z` release tags.
-Each WBS release selects an exact compatible tools image version.
+WBS selects a compatible tools major version.

-A change to the tools can therefore produce a tools image release without changing the WBS configuration.
-A WBS release is still required before normal installation selects that new image version.
+Compatible minor and patch tools releases become available to normal installations without changing the WBS configuration.
+A WBS release is required to select a new tools major version.

 Use Conventional Commits for changes in this repository so future release tooling can derive semantic version bumps and changelog entries from commit history.